 When you look at all your options and estimate expected health care costs in retirement, you'll see an HSA can offer a far more effective way to save to meet these costs than many other vehicles.

 There Is Almost No Downside to Using an HSA Instead of an IRA

-I can think of almost no downside to funding an HSA instead of an IRA.
-If you don’t need your HSA funds for medical expenses or insurance premiums then after age 65, you can use the money just like funds in your IRA or 401(k).
+There are virtually no downsides to funding an HSA instead of an IRA.
+If you don’t need your HSA funds for medical expenses or insurance premiums, then after age 65, you can use the money just like funds in your IRA or 401(k).
 You will pay taxes on withdrawals that aren’t used for medical reasons, but after age 65, no penalty tax.

 The primary difference is the age at which no penalty tax applies and the amount of the penalty tax.

 With an IRA after age 59 ½ funds are available with no penalty tax.
 With an HSA, funds are available anytime for qualified medical expenses, but if used for other reasons a 20% penalty tax applies until you reach age 65.
-After 65 no penalty tax applies on withdrawals regardless of what they are used for.
+After 65, no penalty tax applies to withdrawals regardless of what they are used for.